algorithmiaio/sample-apps/algo-dev-demo/tensorflow-mnist-cpu/README.md

 - Click the **"Plus"** icon at the top right of the navbar
 - Let's go through the form together to create our algorithm
 - Click on the tab **"Source"** and you'll notice boilerplate code for Hello World.
-- Let's delete that code, and copy and paste the code from the file [REPLACE WITH MODEL FILE](https://github.com/algorithmiaio/sample-apps/blob/master/algo-dev-demo/tensorflow-mnist-cpu/REPLACE)
+- Let's delete that code, and copy and paste the code from the file [demo.py](https://github.com/algorithmiaio/sample-apps/blob/master/algo-dev-demo/tensorflow-mnist-cpu/demo.py)
+- Then note that there is another file in the repo called [load-mnist-data.py](https://github.com/algorithmiaio/sample-apps/blob/master/algo-dev-demo/tensorflow-mnist-cpu/load-mnist-data.py).
+- Create a file in the directory structure to the left of your code in the Web IDE by clicking on "**+** New File" and call it "load-mnist-data.py" then copy and paste from [load-mnist-data.py](https://github.com/algorithmiaio/sample-apps/blob/master/algo-dev-demo/tensorflow-mnist-cpu/load-mnist-data.py).
 - Note that you'll need to change the name of the data collection path to the one we created earlier.

-Recall our data collection is called "tensorflow_mnist_data" and you'll need to change "YOUR_USERNAME" to your own username: `file_path = 'data://YOUR_USERNAME/tensorflow_mnist_data/REPLACE'`
+Recall our data collection is called "tensorflow_mnist_data" and you'll need to change "YOUR_USERNAME" to your own username: `file_path = 'data://YOUR_USERNAME/tensorflow_mnist_data/model.zip'` on line 41.

 ### Add Dependencies
 - Click the **"Dependencies"** button in the grey navbar.